ayush-shrivastava003/discord-bot/README.md

 ## latest release notes

+(not complete, but i wanted to see what people thought of the new stuff before i continute and finish up the update)

-v0.9.0 is here!
+v0.9.0 beta is here!
 This is the update just before the fully-ready release, and I've added a lot.
 This update was focussed on currencies, working, and aesthetics.
 In order for that to work, user data can now reliably be stored, queried, and updated in `config.json`.
 In addition for developers looking to modify this code, I've significantly improved code readability by registering commands in a *much* easier way.
 Here's a short bullet list of the changes:

 * Complete rework of command registration for bots.
 * Query and edit user data in `config.json`.